Springs, South Africa: History

-The coal discovered in The Springs was of a good quality and in 1888 the first contract was signed to mine coal there.
-Initially mining was on a small scale, but rose when the Great Eastern mine was established.
-There were a number of corrugated iron houses around the mine and, although there was a few small hotels and general dealers, it was not a town yet.
-The settlement grew and in 1902 a health committee was appointed to look after the building and location of structures and also the hygiene in the growing township.
+In 1888 the first contract was signed to mine coal in the Springs.
+Initially mining was on a small scale, but rose when the Great Eastern Mine was established.
+At that time there were a number of corrugated iron houses around the mine and a few small hotels and general dealers.
+In 1902 a health committee was appointed to look after the building and location of structures and hygiene in the growing township.
 In 1904 the Grootvlei Proprietary Mines were registered and shafts were sunk.
 This followed the discovery in 1899 of gold on the farm Geduld and the further discovery of the main reef in 1902.

 In April 1904, The Springs was proclaimed a town, called Springs, the health committee replaced by a town council, and it flourished as a mining town.
 In 1962, Springs produced 10% of the country's gold and 9% of its uranium.
 However, by the end of the 1960s the last mine in town, the Daggafonteinmyn, (literally: Marijuana fountain mine) was emptied.
-The town did not die, but instead developed into an industrial centre.
+In response, the town developed into an industrial centre.

 The original 7 km^{2} farm on which the city of Springs was later to be built, The Springs, was surveyed in 1883.
 Coal was discovered in the area in 1887 and three years later in 1890–1891, the Transvaal Republic's first railway, the Randtram Line, was built by the Netherlands-South African Railway Company (NZASM) to carry coal from the East Rand coalfields to the gold mines of the Witwatersrand.

 Gradually, especially after coal was discovered further east in South Africa in Witbank, the Springs collieries were closed.
 In the meanwhile, however, gold had also been discovered in the area.
 A village was laid out in 1904 and in 1908 the first gold mining began.
 Springs was granted municipal status in 1912.
 By the late 1930s, there were eight gold mines near Springs, making it the largest single gold-producing area in the world.